This story has been updated. It was originally published on August 20, 2019.

 With our phones multitasking as jukeboxes, navigators, organizers, cameras, and more, you might think it’d be impossible to not know where your stuff is at all times—but it does happen.

-For such occasions—and to help you deal with the cardiac arrest that follows—use your phone’s built-in tracking system.
-You can find this on Android by opening up Settings, tapping Security, and then Find My Device.
+For such occasions (and to help you deal with the cardiac arrest that follows) use your phone’s built-in tracking system.
+You can find this on Android by opening up Settings, tapping Security, going to Find My Device, and toggle on the switch next to Use Find My Device.
 This option will allow you to turn tracking on or off and locate other devices linked to your Google account.

 To actually see where your phone is, you have three options: You can go to Find My Device on the web, open the Find My Device app on a different Android device—like a tablet—or type “find my device” in the Google Chrome navigation bar while logged into your Google account.
 The platform will show you a map with your device’s location, but if you need a more specific reference, you can always make it ring, even if it’s in silent mode.
-You can find Android tablets and Wear OS watches this way as well.
+You can find Android tablets, Wear OS watches, and Pixel buds this way as well.

 There are other options available depending on the manufacturer and model of your Android phone.
 Samsung, for example, offers its own Find My Mobile service alongside Google’s Find My Device app.
 To activate it, go to Settings, tap on Biometrics and security, and then hit Find My Mobile.